-Keeping a pet is a pleasure but it comes with responsibilities under both State and Local laws.
+Having a pet comes with many benefits as well as responsibilities under both State and Local laws.

 To keep your dog lawfully in our Town, there are four key things you must do: